vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos.md

 The client analyzer depends on few extra PIP packages (`decorator`, `sh`, `distro`, `lxml`, and `psutil`) that are installed in the operating system when in root mode to produce the result output.
 If not installed, the analyzer attempts to fetch it from the [official repository for Python packages](https://pypi.org/search/?q=lxml).

 The tool currently requires Python version 3 or later to be installed on your device.
-If your device is behind a proxy, then you can simply pass the proxy server as an environment variable to the `mde_support_tool.sh` script.
+If your device is behind a proxy, then you can pass the proxy server as an environment variable to the `mde_support_tool.sh` script.
 For example: `https_proxy=https://myproxy.contoso.com:8080 ./mde_support_tool.sh"`.

 > [!WARNING]
 > Running the Python-based client analyzer requires the installation of PIP packages which could cause some issues in your environment.
 To avoid issues from occurring, it is recommended that you install the packages into a user PIP environment.